 After Abraham recovered everything the invaders had taken, he kept nothing for himself.
 He returned everything to the victims, though he asked the people to give a share of it to his allies.
 He also gave a 10 percent share to a mysterious priest named Melchizedek.
 Why do you think he gave this gift to this particular priest?
 And why 10 percent , since it would be several hundred years before God would give Moses any instructions about tithing?

 It seems that on the basis of this one story, later Jewish writers would treat Melchizedek like a model for all priests.
-One songwriter said that when the Messiah comes he will be “a priest forever in the order of Melchizedek” (Psalm 110:4 NLT).
-A New Testament writer said Melchizedek was greater than “priests who collect tithes” (Hebrews 7:8 NLT).
+One songwriter said that when the Messiah comes he will be “a priest forever in the order of Melchizedek” (Psalm 110:4 New Living Translation).
+A New Testament writer said Melchizedek was greater than priests who collect tithes.
+“In the case of Levi’s tribe, the tithe went to mere humans.
+But with Melchizedek, the tithe went to someone we’re told is still alive” (Hebrews 7:8).
 Do you think that was a bit of an overreach on the part of the Jewish writers, or do you think they knew something we don’t know?

 LIFE APPLICATION.
 First Abraham gives his nephew Lot first pick in where to live.
 Then he gives back everything he recovers when he rescues Lot and the other people captured in the war.
 Have you ever met anyone that gracious and selfless?